PayTrace/paytrace_ruby/README.md

       email:"me@example.com",
       description:"This is a test",
       tax_amount: ".50",
-      discretionary_data:"This is some data that is discretionary",
+      discretionary_data:"This is some data that is discretionary" }
-    }
 )